 - Magical Powers

 - Burial Rituals

 Egyptians (in 332 – 30 BC) worshiped the deified cat with the intention of being granted the gift of life and fertility2.
 Under early Christianity the cat was not worshiped but persecuted through ritual sacrifice by fire to symbolise fertility and purity.
 Perhaps the cat was selected for these sacrifices because it is a very effective pro-creator.
+In fact, the ancient Egyptians also brutalised the domestic cat.
+It is a myth that the era of the ancient Egyptians was a utopian time for domestic cats.
+It certainly was not.
 Other forms of cat superstition associated with fertility were:

 - burying cats beneath newly sown crops to encourage better crops

 - beating cats to death to symbolise the threshing of grain

 The concept of crop fertility is linked to control of the weather and the unfortunate cat has been roped in to play a role there too – see below (magical powers).

 Bricking up a cat inside the cavity walls of a house is meant to protect against rodents (vermin frighteners on a spiritual level).
 This is a cruel superstition.
 People also put them under floors and in roof spaces3.
 Sometimes the cat is positioned in a hunting pose4.
 Another explanation for this practice is to scare off witches’ familiars.
 This practice is not uncommon, apparently.
 It may still occur but is thought to have died out in the late 18th century5.